ICY105/DatapackEnergy/README.md

 ```
 function #energy:v1/energy_update
-  Called as and at machine when its energy storage is changed.
+  Called as and at a machine when its energy storage value is changed.
 Can be used to altar visual
   effects that show energy storage, or manipulate other data related to energy storage.
 ```